TelemodemTI/dagserver/README.md

 ## Installation

-Once this war file is compiled, it can be run on the latest version of TOMCAT 9.
-A Docker image is provided [Docker-Hub](https://hub.docker.com/r/maximolira/dagserver).
+This project is based on Springboot, so it can be executed using the standard java command A Docker image is provided [Docker-Hub](https://hub.docker.com/r/maximolira/dagserver).

 ## Basic configuration